 Recent evidences from the literature emphasizes upon the adaptation of a focused trait based crop improvement approach.
 It is envisaged that selection for trait would lead to a more stable improvement in productivity under diverse environments.
 This led to the enumeration and classification of drought adaptive traits.
 Among a number of constitutive and acquired traits those that help to maintain positive tissue turgor and positive carbon gain have great relevance.
 Water-use efficiency, the ratio of biomass produced to water transpired, is a trait that connects water relations and carbon assimilation traits.
 These two physiological mechanisms are in turn regulated by stomatal movement which optimizes assimilation and transpiration (Von Caemmerer et al., 2004; Buckley, 2017).
 While light intensity modulates both carbon assimilation and transpiration, leaf to air VPD drives transpiration.
-Semi-irrigated aerobic fields are characterized by high VPD which results in substantial volumes of water transpired unproductively (Jack et al., 2017).
+Semi-irrigated aerobic fields are characterized by high VPD which results in substantial volumes of water transpired unproductively (Matthews et al., 2017).
 Thus, there is a renewed interest in determining the diurnal water loss patterns, especially the “Nocturnal” transpiration.
 Our recent observations reveal that around 80–100 mL of water is lost from each rice plant during the night periods.
 This would amount to a significantly large volume of water lost absolutely unproductively.
 Therefore, WUE computed using water transpired during the entire day may not be realistic.
 Besides providing a hydrophobic layer on the leaf surface, waxes are known to reflect infrared radiations and hence keep the canopy cooler (Richards et al., 1986; Prathibha, 2013; Boyer, 2015).

 Improving photosynthetic efficiency is emerging as yet another powerful approach to improve WUE.
 Among a number of possible mechanisms, increasing mesophyll conductance (gm) to CO2 transfer is expected to strongly favor improving WUE (Flexas, 2016).
 A plant with higher gm can afford to maintain a lower gs and thus can reduce transpiration leading to higher WUE (Soolanayakanahally et al., 2009).
 Similarly, carboxylation efficiency of RuBisCO is an important determinant of creating a diffusion gradient between sub-stomatal cavity and chloroplast (Flexas, 2016).
 A higher gm coupled with superior carboxylation efficiency can be considered as “capacity types.”
 These types would maintain higher crop growth rates while selecting for higher WUE.